-Finally based on the users feedback of liking or disliking of the article, probability is found-out for each articles.
+Finally, based on the users feedback of liking or disliking of the article, probability is found-out for each article.
 The article with the highest probability gets first priority and the next article with the highest probability gets second priority and so on.

 Let me explain this with a simple example.
 Say our goal is to find-out whether people like Coke most or Pepsi most, here is the trick.